 Zendaya is another celeb who fluctuates between medium and long hair lengths.
 We love this ode to '60s style she wore to a Tiffany's event earlier this year.
 To re-create this, you'll need a curling iron or hot rollers, some shine spray, and a satin headband.
 It's another look we'll be drawing inspiration from for upcoming holiday parties.

-Sure, this style from Lily Collins might be a little glam for wearing every single day, but it's definitely worth calling out for special occasions (or even if you have a little extra time in the morning to get ready).
-We love her tight topknot, slick strands, and curled front pieces.
+Sure, this style from Willow Smith might be a little glam for wearing every single day, but it's definitely worth calling out for special occasions (or even if you have a little extra time in the morning to get ready).
+We love her tight ponytail, sleek braid, and super glam hair tie.

 We're still not over the slicked-back wet-look style (clearly).
-Olivia Palermo wears the style well with a deep side part and some '80s-inspired dark blue eye shadow.
-Consider this the high-fashion take on holiday hair.
+Normani wears the style well with a side part and a sultry brown smokey eye.

 Vanessa Hudgens knows how to take a basic style like a topknot and make it look elevated and effortless at the same time.
 How?
 By leaving out two face-framing pieces in front and accessorizing like an expert.
 That's how.